 Tellingly, my local Council is about to commence work on a revamp of our town centre.
 In addition to a new supermarket, the 1970s sports centre will be revamped and expanded to hold a cafe, the local library, and offices for “employability staff.”
 But they are not adding a nursery.
 In visualising the town centre of the future, childcare – the entry ticket to employability – never even crossed their minds.
 And why would it?
 Does yer maw no watch the wean, hen?

 Our politicians – local, Scottish, and national – are proud to keep our society mired in a backwards and parochial past.
 They exist in the world of the soap operas, where everyone lives and works on the same street where they were raised, and all their parents and siblings are one building away.
 The grannies of their generation probably never worked outside the war.
 Today’s grannies always have worked, and still do.
-Or, as in my family, they may be too ill to walk, much less climb the hill to school.
+Or, as in my family, they may be too ill to walk, much less take on childcare.
 They may live too far away.
 They may have a life of their own.
 Or they may exercise their perfectly valid right to say: I did parenting once.
 I’m not doing it again.